Chinmay2406/Fraud-detection-/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 Thanks to the contributors and libraries that made this project possible.
 Special thanks to the dataset sources and any individuals or resources that inspired the project.

-vbnet

-### Additional Suggestions:
-1. **Add a License File**: Include a `LICENSE` file in your repository that outlines how others can use your code.
-2. **Document Dataset Sources**: If you're using external datasets, provide information about where to find them and how to access them.
-3. **Add Screenshots**: Include screenshots of your app in action to give users a visual understanding of what to expect.
-4. **Deployment Instructions**: If applicable, add instructions for deploying the app on cloud services like Heroku or Streamlit Sharing.
-5. **Contact Information**: Consider adding an email or contact form for users to reach out with questions or feedback.

-These additions will make your `README.md` file more comprehensive and user-friendly!
-Let me know if you need help with anything else.
+Missing CSV File
+If you need the missing CSV file for this project, feel free to contact me directly at chinmaydeshmukh203@gmail.com or via Instagram.